webzakimbo/bcome-read-the-docs/docs/source/notable/pseudo-tty.rst

 Pseudo-tty
 **********

-Bcome's pseudo-tty mode allows you to access a pseudo terminal from any server namespaces.
+Bcome's pseudo-tty mode allows you to access a pseudo terminal from any server nodes.

 As Bcome handles your SSH configuration for you via your :doc:`../core-concepts/network-configuration`, setting up a pseudo-tty session becomes simple.